|Allen of Lisconnan|

 He died 9 October 1835.

 Allen, Henry Ellis (1808-74), of Lisconnan.
 Eldest son of Dr. Samuel Allen MD (1778-1835) of Lisconnan and his wife Millicent Mary, daughter of Ven.
 Conway Benning, Archdeacon of Dromore, born 25 February 1808.
 Educated at Trinity College, Dublin (admitted 1825).
+Linen merchant with a mill as Liscolman.
 Contributed to the building of a Catholic church in Dervock.
 He married, 8 February 1840, Jane, daughter of John Rogan of Kilkenny, and had issue:

 (1) Samuel Allen (1842-1919) (q.v.);